xobs/libesphttpd/README.md

 how to use libesphttpd to serve files from an ESP8266/ESP32 and illustrate a way to make an user associate the ESP8266/ESP32 with an access point from a standard webbrowser on a PC or mobile phone.

+# Using with esp-idf (esp32)

+Place the libesphttpd repository into the components directory of your esp-idf folder.
+This should put it at esp-idf/components/libesphttpd If it is in the correct location you should see a 'ESP-HTTPD Config' entry under 'Component config' when you run 'make menuconfig' on your esp-idf application.

 # SSL Support

 Libesphttpd supports https under FreeRTOS via openssl/mbedtls.